 2. THE PURPOSE AND OBJECTIVES OF THE SOCIETY

-The primary purpose of the Society shall be to promote and advance research, studies and training in the psychological aspects of health care and, in particular, general practice, with special reference to the doctor-patient relationship, and to disseminate this knowledge beyond the Society for improvement of health care of the public at large.
+The purpose of the Society is to promote understanding and training in the psychological and relationship aspects of health care, with special reference to the relationship between doctor/patient and practitioner/client, and to disseminate this knowledge beyond the Society for improvement of health care.

-In furtherance of this purpose, the Society shall:
+In furtherance of these purposes, the Society shall:

-(a) educate medical practitioners, health care organisations and other interested professionals about the Balint method of training/research,
+(a) Educate medical practitioners, psychotherapists, health carers and other interested professionals about Balint group work.

-(g) establish standards of leadership and certification processes of leader, and,
+(d) Establish standards of leadership and certification processes for Balint group leaders.

 The Society shall be organised as a not-for-profit organisation and individual members will not derive profit from involvement in the Society’s affairs.